aardvarks/itsback.at/Readme.md

 # itsback.at

-This is a rebuild and completion of the [itsback.at](http://itsback.at) website.
-The original code can be found [here](https://github.com/bag-man/nodeup).

 The idea is to create a replacement for [isup.me](http://isup.me), that will alert users when the status of a site changes.

 You can test out the site with this URL: http://alpha.itsback.at/upanddown.herokuapp.com